-Table 19.2 Global Options (affects all new jobs)
+Table 23.2 Global Options (affects all new jobs)

 Option Purpose Task Enable parallel processing macros for new jobs Adds parallel processing macros to the code that is generated for all new jobs.
 Select Tools ⇒ Options from the menu bar.
 Click the Code Generation tab.
 Specify the desired option.
-Various grid computing options Sets grid computing options for all new jobs.
+Grid options set specification Enables you to specify a collection of grid options, SAS options, and required resources that are associated with a particular SAS client application.
+A grid options set enables a SAS grid administrator to define a collection of options in SAS metadata that map to one or more SAS client applications.
+These options are automatically applied to workload submitted to the grid based on the identity of the user accessing the client application.
 Select Tools ⇒ Options from the menu bar.
-Click the Code Generation tab.
+Click the SAS Server tab or the Code Generation tab.
 Specify the desired option.